meqili/vocab-memorization-app/README.md

 ## 🧠 Summary

 This is building a **dynamic system** that learns **how *you* learn**, using a realistic forgetting curve.
 SSP-MMC gives you the math to decide *when* to review a word so you remember it long-term, without wasting time reviewing too early or too late.

-Would you like help generating the local storage schema or JSON format for keeping track of each word's review history and halflife?